 1985: The Law Office Economics and Management Committee becomes the Law Office Economics and Management Section.

-1993 — The Law Office Economics and Management Section become the Law Practice Management Section.
+1993: The Law Office Economics and Management Section becomes the Law Practice Management Section.

 Executive Committee Biographies